jennyzeng/CourseScheduling-Web/README.md

 ## XML parsing

-Parsing student id and name are easy, but parsing requirements that student has completed and computing how many courses away from completion from degreework is hard.
+Parsing student id and name are preety easy, but parsing the requirements that student has completed and computing how many courses away from completion from degreework is hard.

 basic structure